isomerpages/moe-nationaljc/_about/Heritage/54th College Day.md

     <summary>I hope that all NJCians can be open to life and regret nothing at the end of the day.</summary>
 		<p>Every moment of serving in NJC helps me to become more experienced and mature.
 I like the teaching process which helps enable and prepare the children to take on their own life challenges with excitement, adventure and uncertainty.

-I hope that all NJC-ians can be open to life and regret nothing at the end of the day; use the 2-6 years here to acquire sufficient skills in managing themselves not just academically but also emotionally beyond the campus life.
+I hope that all NJCians can be open to life and regret nothing at the end of the day; use the 2-6 years here to acquire sufficient skills in managing themselves not just academically but also emotionally beyond the campus life.
 Learning to embrace their own strengths, weaknesses and appreciating each other’s differences is important for finding their inner joy and satisfaction in life.</p>
   </details>
 		<b><center>Ganesh Issardas Udasi</center></b>
       <img src="https://file.for.edu.sg/college54ahmadfuad.jpg" class="awardee">
 			<br>
   <details>
-    <summary>The collective energy that our fraternity gives to all our NJC-ians fuel my passion and commitment to the work I do daily.</summary>
+    <summary>The collective energy that our fraternity gives to all our NJCians fuel my passion and commitment to the work I do daily.</summary>
 		<p>The last 10 years that I have spent in NJC has been a privilege.
 This memorable decade enabled me to grow personally and professionally, and all this is made possible with the generous support and guidance I have received through working with collaborative colleagues.
-The collective energy that our fraternity gives to all our NJC-ians fuel my passion and commitment to the work I do daily.
+The collective energy that our fraternity gives to all our NJCians fuel my passion and commitment to the work I do daily.
 The concept of time is very real in the study of History.
 I would like to part with this quote, "Do something NOW for which your FUTURE self with thank you later."
 The present will pass, but always do things with purpose and impact, and be grateful for the past, present and future.
 Thank you, NJC, for making my years here fulfilling and enriching.</p>
   </details>
 		<b><center>Ho Hui Lin</center></b>
       <img src="https://file.for.edu.sg/college54ahmadfuad.jpg" class="awardee">